 localhost needs to be configured.
-Please select from the configuration options below.
-View loss for this agent · · · · Configure Automatically Configure Manually Quickly associate this computer with a vault and create a default backup job.
-Provide specific vault settings Create an encryption password This is the master key we use to encrypt your data.
-Yo To ensure your data security, we do not save this pass u must provide it to restore data in the future. word in our system.
-Store it in a safe place!
-Configure Manually Create a password Confirm your password Password hint Choose a vault Choose a destination vault for your backups.
+Please select from t he configuration options below.
+View logs for this agent

+Configure Automatically Configure Manually Quickly associate this computer with a vault and create a default backup job.
+Provide specific yault settings Create an encryption password This is the master key we use to encrypt your data.
+Yo To ensure your data security, we do not save this pass Configure Manually Create a password Confirm your password Password hint Choose a vault Choose a destination vault for your backups.